jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 ##2.1 Undo a File

-In order to get back (undo) to the old version in HEAD of a specific file use:
+In order to get back to the current HEAD version of a specific file, you need to use the following command:

 	git checkout your_file